Phase-Field Methods for Spectral Shape and Topology Optimization: Acknowledgment

-Harald Garcke, Paul Hüttl and Patrik Knopf were partially supported by the RTG 2339 ``Interfaces, Complex Structures, and Singular Limits'' of the German Science Foundation (DFG).
+Harald Garcke, Paul Hüttl and Patrik Knopf gratefully acknowledge the support by the Graduiertenkolleg 2339 IntComSin of the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project-ID 321821685.
+Tim Laux has received funding from Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- EXC-2047/1 -- 390685813.
 The support is gratefully acknowledged.